 Cabbage galore no more–finally the garden cabbage is gone!
 The last couple of batches I made were kept pretty simple but delicious just the same–I wanted to share these options with you.
 First, don’t underestimate the flavor of fresh herbs for improving the taste of your cultured veggies.
 I have dill growing in my garden and have been adding lots of it to the last couple of batches of sauerkraut I’ve made.
 It seems that the dill tones down the cabbage quite a bit in both smell (while fermenting too) and taste.
 Second, I’ve been adding chopped cucumber to the fermenting sauerkraut for the last 1 or 2 days of fermentation.
 This allows the cucumber to pick up the dill and garlic flavors but retain its crispness.
 Have fun experimenting!

-1 cup of fresh dill weed chopped fine
+1 cup of fresh dill weed chopped fine or 1 flower head of dill seed

 3 large cloves of garlic, crushed

-About 5 days late 1 cucumber, chopped
+About 3-5 days later 1 cucumber, chopped